Kerguelen Plateau: Cenozoic volcanism

-The Kerguelen hotspot produced the 5000 km long Ninety East Ridge 82–38 Ma, and geochemical evidence suggests that this occurred at or near a spreading ridge.
+The Kerguelen hotspot produced the 5000 km Ninety East Ridge between 82 and 38 Ma, and geochemical evidence suggests that this occurred at or near a spreading ridge.
 The lack of a conjugate structure on the Antarctic Plate, however, makes it unlikely that the hotspot was located at a spreading ridge during this long period.
 As the Antarctic Plate then moved over the Kerguelen hotspot the NKP formed over relatively old oceanic crust.
 Flood basalts in the Kerguelen archipelago formed 30–24 Ma and less voluminous and more recent volcanism occurred until 1 Ma.
 During the last 21 Ma volcanic structures have formed on the CKP, including Heard Island, and both Heard and McDonald Islands have had recent eruptions.

 65 Ma, the CKP–Broken Ridge LIP was located near the Kerguelen plume and the plate boundaries of the Indian Ocean.
 The LIP was the product of 25 Ma of relatively high magmatic activity followed by a 40 Ma period of lower activity.

 Microcontinent

 Schlich, Delteil, Moulin & Patriat 1971 described tilted basement blocks near the Kerguelen Archipelago and were the first to identify the Kerguelen Plateau as of continental origin, in contrast to other LIPs.

 The presence of soil layers in the basalt which included charcoal and conglomerate fragments of gneiss indicate that much of the plateau was above sea level as what is termed a microcontinent for three periods between 100 million years ago and 20 million years ago (the charcoal was made by wildfires started by lightning or lava flows).
 Large parts of the now-submarine Southern Kerguelen Plateaus (SKP) and Central Kerguelen Plateaus (CKP) were subaerial during the formation of the LIP.
 The SKP probably formed an island of 500,000 km2 with major peaks reaching 1000–2000 m above sea level.

 The Kerguelen Microcontinent may have been covered by dense conifer forest in the mid-Cretaceous as well as the early Cenozoic.
-Fossil wood fragments recovered from the Kerguelen Islands were identified as Araucarians and Cypresses, demonstrating that Kerguelen's flora may have been similar to that of the Antarctic flora found across the Southern Hemisphere.
+Fossil wood fragments recovered from the Kerguelen Islands were identified as araucarians and cypresses, demonstrating that Kerguelen's flora may have been similar to that of the Antarctic flora found across the Southern Hemisphere.

-The plateau had been proposed as forming a land bridge between India and Antarctica during the Late Cretaceous, though this is now considered unsupported, with the plateau situated at a considerable distance from the nearest continents.
+The plateau had been proposed as forming a land bridge between India and Antarctica during the Late Cretaceous.
+However, this is now considered unsupported, as the plateau is situated at a considerable distance from the nearest continents.

-It finally became submerged 20 million years ago and is now 1000–2000 m below sea level.
+The plateau became submerged 20 million years ago and is now 1000–2000 m below sea level.